nadduli/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 5-print_numbers.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line File 6-prints all single digit numbers of base 10 starting from 0, followed by a new line.
 File 7-prints the lowercase alphabet in reverse, followed by a new line.
+File 8-prints all the numbers of base 16 in lowercase, followed by a new line.